HIV-positive man in U.K. is 2nd known adult worldwide to be cleared of the AIDS virus

 Specialists said it is also not yet clear whether the CCR5 resistance is the only key — or whether the graft versus host disease may have been just as important.
 Both the Berlin and London patients had this complication, which may have played a role in the loss of HIV-infected cells, Gupta said.

-While the London patient is in remission, Dr. Anthony Fauci told NBC News it is not a "scalable, feasible" way to treat HIV.
+In an interview with NBC News, Dr. Anthony Fauci said the finding was not unexpected, given that the similar type of transplant was done before with Brown, but that it is not a "scalable, feasible" way to treat HIV.

-"This is something that was done under the very special circumstance of an individual who had Hodgkin’s disease and needed a bone marrow transplant for his underlying cancer-like disease," said Fauci.
+"This is something that was done under the very special circumstance of an individual who had Hodgkin’s disease and needed a bone marrow transplant for his underlying cancer-like disease," said Fauci, director of the National Institute for Allergy and Infectious Diseases, part of the National Institutes of Health.
 "The misperception that’s floating out there now is that bone marrow transplantation is now a cure for HIV infection and that is completely untrue."

 In Fauci's view, the priority should be getting patients access to the "extremely efficacious medications that we have."